What is transposition of the great arteries?

 Infants who spent a lot of time on a ventilator, or who were fairly ill while in the ICU, may have trouble feeding initially.
 These babies may have an oral aversion; they might equate something placed in the mouth, such as a pacifier or bottle, with a less pleasant sensation such as being on the ventilator.
 Some infants are just tired, and need to build their strength up before they will be able to learn to bottle feed.
 Strategies used to help infants with nutrition include the following:

 High-calorie formula or breast milk.
 Special nutritional supplements may be added to formula or pumped breast milk that increase the number of calories in each ounce, thereby allowing your baby to drink less and still consume enough calories to grow properly.

 Supplemental tube feedings.
 Feedings given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach, that can either supplement or take the place of bottle-feedings.
 Infants who can drink part of their bottle, but not all, may be fed the remainder through the feeding tube.
 Infants who are too tired to bottle-feed at all may receive their formula or breast milk through the feeding tube alone.

-Caring for your child at home following a TGA surgical repair
+Caring for your child at home after surgery

 Pain medications, such as acetaminophen or ibuprofen, may be recommended to keep your child comfortable at home.
-Your child's physician will discuss pain control before your child is discharged from the hospital.
+Your child's doctor will discuss pain control before your child is discharged from the hospital.